ShravyaJakkani/CampusCollab/README.md

 ## 📋 Project Overview

-The Campus Collaboration Platform is a robust, production-ready backend application designed to facilitate seamless collaboration among students and faculty.
+The Campus Collaboration Platform is a robust, scalable backend application designed to facilitate seamless collaboration among students and faculty.
 Built with modern Spring Boot architecture, it provides a secure environment for users to create, share, and interact with content while maintaining strict security standards through JWT-based authentication and authorization.

 This project demonstrates expertise in:
 - **Enterprise-grade application development** with Spring Boot